deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 `java -jar bibigrid-openstack-2.0.jar -c -v -o bibigrid.yml`

 Starting with blank Ubuntu 16.04 images takes up to 20 minutes to finish.
-Using preinstalled images is much faster (about 5 minutes).
+Using pre-installed images is much faster (about 5 minutes).

 ## Good to know